 Apart from all the events specifically organized for the Festival, the Rose Valley holds hidden gems such as the Valley of Thracian Kings, where hundreds of Thracian tombs, shrines, and treasures have been discovered.

-Moreover, beautiful nature and locations of national importance such as the Shipka Monastery, Shipka monument, and museum and Buzludza peak are at a close distance for the history and sightseeing enthusiasts.
+Moreover, beautiful nature and locations of national importance such as the Shipka Monastery, Shipka monument and museum as well as the communist monument on Buzludza peak are at a close distance for the history and sightseeing enthusiasts.
 Explore the most beautiful scenic locations in the Valley, there is a lot you can see throughout the year.

 We wish you an amazing and exciting adventure into Bulgaria’s Valley of Roses!